ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-2-3.md

-Chapter: Techniques for Overcoming Common Collaboration and Communication Challenges
+Techniques for Overcoming Common Collaboration and Communication Challenges
 ====================================================================================

 Introduction